thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 Herein is an important engineering skill: the ability to break up large changes into small increments.
 A feature grows over multiple commits on mainline versus designing and implementing the feature in isolation on a branch.

+## It disables testing

+As long as we have not merged back into mainline, we have no feedback on the quality of our work.
+Alright, some will say, but we can test the feature in isolation.
+We can even spin up dedicated environments within minutes just for the branch.
+I have to say, this shows off and looks clever ... but such a waste of time, energy and money.
+As you should not need this.

+Testing in isolation is good.
+It gives us some information.
+But it does not tell the whole story.
+It does not tell us anything about whether the feature integrates with all the other features being implemented in parallel on their own isolated branch.

+The only definitive point is the testing happening at merge time.
+Our change works with everyone else's changes.
+Before that, it is just a guess.
+We do not know.
+We can only hope nobody did something horrid that breaks our work.

+It is only when the feature is finished and it gets integrated with all the other features that we know it works or not.
+That is too late!

+Also, it requires to test twice.
+Once on the branch and once on mainline once the branch has been merged back.
+That is rework, not efficient, wasted time and spoiled money.

+A better approach is to test continuously while the feature grows on mainline.
+Every day we know where we stand.
+Because we have fast feedback, if some new development breaks we can fix it easily because we have enough fresh context.
+When the feature is finished we know it works.
+It can be released at any given moment in time.
+Which again reduces lead time and time to market.

+We are never in a situation of surprise discovering something does not work after days or weeks of development.
+We do not have horrible rework or having to throw away and start over again.
+Therefore it is also more cost effective.

 ## It is expensive and therefore less efficient

 Branch creation is cheap and easy.
 But keeping the branch up-to-date and integrating the latest changes from mainline as well as from all other parallel branches is far more expensive.